False Positives and False Negatives

 Conclusion

-When dealing with false positives and false negatives (or other tricky probability questions) it pays to:
+When dealing with false positives and false negatives (or other tricky probability questions) we can use these methods: